Suit & Tie: Accolades

 "Suit & Tie" won the Grammy Award for Best Music Video at the 56th Annual Grammy Awards.
 It received two nominations at the 2013 MTV Video Music Awards: Best Collaboration and Best Direction, winning the latter.
 Rolling Stone named it the third best video of 2013.
 Pitchfork Media also ranked it among the best music videos of 2013 and half-of-the-decade.

 Live performances

-"Suit & Tie" was part of the set list of Justin and Jay-Z's co-headlining Legends of the Summer Tour in 2013.
+"Suit & Tie" was part of the set list of Justin and Jay-Z's co-headlining Legends of the Summer Stadium Tour Tour in 2013.
 They both performed the song at the 55th Annual Grammy Awards, where Timberlake also performed "Pusher Lover Girl".
 Timberlake was the host and musical guest of Saturday Night Live episode on March 9, 2013, where he performed "Suit & Tie" with Jay-Z and "Mirrors.".

 On August 25, 2013, Timberlake performed "Suit & Tie" in a medley with other of his songs at the 2013 MTV Video Music Awards.
 The song is part of the set list of Timberlake's 2013/15 The 20/20 Experience World Tour.

 A shortened selection of "Suit & Tie" was included in Timberlake's Super Bowl LII halftime show performance in 2018, and featured the University of Minnesota Marching Band playing backup instrumentals.

+The song is also featured on Timberlake's The 20/20 Experience World Tour (2013/15), The Man of the Woods Tour (2018/19) and The Forget Tomorrow World Tour (2024/25).